HaolingZHANG/DNASpiderWeb/README.md

 │    ├── spiderweb.py                       // Generating, transcoding, repairing pipelines of SPIDER-WEB
 │    │    ├── encode                        // Encode a bit array by the specific accessor
 │    │    ├── decode                        // Decode a DNA string by the specific accessor
-│    │    ├── set_vt                        // Set (or calculate) Varshamov-Tenengolts-based path check for DNA string.
+│    │    ├── set_vt                        // Set (or calculate) Varshamov-Tenengolts-based path check for DNA string
 │    │    ├── repair_dna                    // Repair the DNA string containing one (or more) errors
 │    │    ├── find_vertices                 // Find valid vertices based on the given the biochemical constraints
 │    │    ├── connect_valid_graph           // Connect a valid graph by valid vertices
 │    │    ├── connect_coding_graph          // Connect a coding algorithm by valid vertices and the threshold for minimum out-degree
+│    │    ├── remove_nasty_arc              // Remove the nasty arc based on the intersection scores (further version)
 │    │    ├── create_random_shuffles        // Create the shuffles for accessor through the random mechanism
-├── experiments                             // Experiment module of SPIDER-WEB │    ├── __init__.py                        // Local biochemical constraint set in this work
+├── experiments                             // Experiment module of SPIDER-WEB │    ├── __init__                           // Preset parameters in the simulation experiment
-│    ├── _1_compatibility.py                // Experiments for the gap between code rates obtained from generated algorithms and the corresponding capacities
-│    ├── _2_reliability.py                  // Experiments for the relative errors of capacity approximation
-│    ├── _3_stability.py                    // Experiments for the code rates obtained from SPIDER-WEB and other advanced algorithms
+│    ├── code_encode.py                     // Script in the encoding simulation process
-│    ├── _4_repairability.py                // Experiments for the probabilistic correction of encoded DNA strings with multiple errors
+│    ├── code_repair.py                     // Script in the correcting simulation process
-│    ├── _5_encrypability.py                // Experiments for the hidden danger of graph (algorithm) reconstruction and additional encryption algorithms
-│    ├── _6_slide_info.py                   // Drawing scheme for result part in the slides
+│    ├── evaluations.py                     // Script of all the evaluation experiments
-│    ├── _7_raw_data.py                     // Conversing main raw data to a excel file
-│    ├── __init__                           // Preset parameters in the simulation experiment
+│    ├── show_main.py                       // Script showing data in the main text
-│    ├── code_encode.py                     // Script in the encoding simulation experiment
+│    ├── show_supp.py                       // Script showing data in the supplementary
-│    ├── code_repair.py                     // Script in the correcting simulation experiment
+│    ├── sort_data.py                       // Script arranging the core raw data
 ├── tests                                   // Test module of source codes │    ├── test_accessor_vs_latter_map.py     // Unit test for the conversion between the accessor and the latter map │    ├── test_accessor_vs_matrix.py         // Unit test for the conversion between the accessor and the adjacency matrix